What Would It Take for the Prime U.S. Workforce to Fully Recover?

 Here is an updated series of charts illustrating some changes that are far more significant than the cyclical impact of the 18-month Great Recession, which the NBER identified as beginning in December 2007.

 The Unemployment Rate: Additional Jobs Needed to Match Lows

 The closely watched headline unemployment rate is a calculation of the percentage of the Civilian Labor Force, age 16 and older, currently unemployed.
 Let's put that into its historical context.
 The first chart below illustrates this monthly data point since 1990.

-The indicator for June increased to 4.9%.
+The indicator for July remained at 4.9%.
 Today's Civilian Employed would require 800,000 additional job holders to match its interim low in 2007, and we would need 1.7 million to match the lowest rate in 2000.
-This is up from last month's 500K and 1.4M, respectively.
+This is unchanged from last month's numbers.

 Additional Jobs Needed for the Prime Employment Age Group

 Let's look at the same statistic for the core workforce, ages 25-54.
 This cohort leaves out the employment volatility of the high-school and college years, the lower employment of the retirement years and also the age 55-64 decade when many in the workforce begin transitioning to retirement (e.g., two income households that evolveinto one-income households).